 Now we know what Bronchitis is and how it’s caused, the big question is: How do you get this virus or bacteria and is it contagious?
-Well, you can get it through close contacts, such as shaking hands or touching the same surfaces, with an infected individual.
+Well, you can get it through close contact, such as shaking hands or touching the same surfaces, with an infected individual.
 Bronchitis itself isn’t contagious, but the virus or bacteria that causes it is.
-For example, if you have the flu and develop bronchitis as a result, you may be able to transmit the virus to someone else who may not develop the condition, but he or she does get the flu.
+For example, if you have the flu and develop this respiratory condition as a result, you may be able to transmit the virus to someone else who may not develop the condition, but he or she does get the flu.
 It is also possible to transmit the virus to someone else even if you do not have bronchitis yourself.

 Symptoms of Bronchitis